Eggless Breakfast Casserole with Sausage

 How to Make This Eggless Breakfast Casserole Recipe

-- Brown the sausage and onions in a skillet until they’re golden and aromatic.
+Begin by browning the sausage and onions in a skillet over medium heat until they are golden and fragrant.

-- Remove excess fat from the skillet.
-Turn off the heat, then melt half the butter in the skillet with the sausage and add flour.
+Drain off any excess fat from the skillet.
+Turn off the heat, then add half of the butter and allow it to melt with the sausage mixture.
+Stir in the flour until well combined.

-- Add the bell pepper and let it simmer for 1-2 minutes.
+Add the bell pepper and let the mixture simmer for 1 to 2 minutes.

-- Layer the thawed shredded potatoes at the bottom of a buttered 8×8 inch baking dish.
-Don’t forget to sprinkle some salt and pepper over the top to season them.
+Spread the thawed shredded potatoes evenly in the bottom of a buttered 8×8-inch baking dish.
+Sprinkle the potatoes with a little salt and pepper for seasoning.

 Chef Jenn’s Tips